 How to develop the proper build for a successful customer experience implementation journey

 Critics say customer experience (CX) investments don’t pay off, pointing to a combination of media hype, weak skills and organizational complexities that paint a sobering portrait of returns.
-Forrester predicts that 2020 will be the year that CX needs to prove itself, noting that “customer experience professionals will either quantify their business impact and reach new levels of influence … or find themselves in a tenuous position.”
+In October 2019, Forrester predicted that 2020 would be the year that CX needs to prove itself, noting that “customer experience professionals will either quantify their business impact and reach new levels of influence … or find themselves in a tenuous position.”

-To explore the role of CX at firms, our research team took our questions about related challenges and payoffs to participants in the August 2019 CMO Survey, gaining insights from 341 marketing leaders.
-We found that companies are experiencing four key challenges with their CX.
+To explore the role of CX at firms prior to the COVID-19 outbreak, our research team took our questions about related challenges and payoffs to participants in the August 2019 CMO Survey, gaining insights from 341 marketing leaders.

 Top Four CX Challenges Facing Companies

 Managing the CX across all aspects of the customer journey can be daunting.
-Table 1 (below) shares marketing leaders’ challenges, ranking them by top, middle and bottom thirds.
+The chart below shares marketing leaders’ challenges, ranking them by top, middle and bottom thirds.
 Of the four top challenges, few firms (20% or less) report that they believe they are doing well or better than their competitors on these issues—meaning most companies think they’re lagging.

 Challenge 1: Developing the necessary capabilities inside the organization to design, deliver and monitor the customer experience